 Rochester scored on a breakaway 36 seconds into the title game and added another seven minutes later.
 But we battled back on goals from Dave Terwilliger and Tom Kelly to tie the game at 2-2 after two.
 But that was a close as we got.
 JM added two in the third to win it 4-2.

-Even though we team lost in the championship – playing in the state tournament was a wonderful experience and something I’ll never forget.
+Even though our team lost in the championship game – playing in the state tournament was a wonderful experience and something I’ll never forget.

-And if I ever need a trip down memory lane, I can pop in a DVD and watch the games from that memorable March 40 years ago.
+And if I ever need a trip down memory lane, I can pop in a DVD and watch the games from that memorable weekend in March.